 We recognize that the day of arrival at camp is an exciting, albeit stressful time for your family.
 We’ll do everything in our control to make your experience at on-site registration simple, convenient and fun!

-Camper on-site registration and drop off begins at 2:00pm sharp on the day your session begins.
+Camper Check In and drop off begins at 2:00pm sharp on the day your session begins.
 If you’d like to arrive early you are welcome to park and enjoy the ample outdoor space that GVR has to offer.
 Please anticipate potentially rainy weather, especially in June.

 Campers and their families should expect the longest lines for registration from 2:00 - 3:00pm.
 Wait times, especially at our medical station, can sometimes push an hour.
 We apologize for the inconvenience caused by long lines, but appreciate your patience as we process up to 100 camper registrations in a short amount of time.
 Campers who arrive between 3:00 and 4:00 generally experience significantly shorter wait times.